berlinonline/ckanext-berlinauth/README.rst

 ckanext-berlinauth
 ==================

-Implements IAuthFunctions to achieve the authorization model for the CKAN installation for "Offen Daten Berlin".
+Implements IAuthFunctions and IActions to achieve the authorization model for the CKAN installation for "Offen Daten Berlin".

 -------------
 Register-mode